 Chartering a yacht and sailing around Malta, gives you the opportunity to visit St Paul’s island, St Julian’s Harbour, and the lovely fishing harbour of Marsaxlokk, which is located on the south of the island.
 The quiet Gozo is the second biggest island and worth a visit ashore.
 Comino features the famous Blue Lagoon and offers some excellent swimming spots.

-Sail in Italy: due to its beautiful coast and charming islands Italy is one of the most popular yacht charter destinations.
-Italy's premier sailing spots are the Amalfi Coast, Sicily and the Naples area.
+Due to its beautiful coast and charming islands Italy is one of the most popular yacht charter destinations.
+Italy’s premier sailing spots are the Amalfi Coast, Sicily and the Naples area.
 There are also glamorous spots like Sanremo where it is always important to see and to be seen.

 Italy as a yacht charter destination has a lot to offer, from magnificent historical monuments to beautiful scenery.
 Sailing season in Italy starts in May and ends in late October, July and August are its peak months.
 There are four distinct sailing areas in Italy.
 These include the Tuscan Islands, Naples and the Amalfi Coast, Sicily with the Aeolian Islands and Sardinia.
 Each of these four areas has its own distinct charm and features, and offer unique sailing experiences.